alban-gerome/adobe-analytics/README.md

 Now the developers can see immediately whether the code is firing and what sort of request they are looking at.
 It's also great to educate people on how the data gets packaged up and sent to Adobe.

-### DTM debugger (Google Chrome only)
+### DTM debugger (Google Chrome only) - updated Apr 4th 2017

 The DTM debugger is useful but very limited I think.
 I was wasting a huge amount of time beautifying the satelliteLib file to find which scripts were associated to which rules and then checking back in my network tab whether these had loaded and what was the URL of the marketing pixel in these DTM files.
+Adobe has announced at the US Summit the new version of DTM called "Launch".
+The various versions of my DTM debugger will probably no longer work but until then have fun with my scripts.

 At about the same time I was reading something on _console.table()_ as an alternative to _console.log()_ and presto I was typing things like _console.table(\_satellite.pageLoadRules)_ and thought it was quite nifty.
 You can even sort the table by a column of your choice!